cvburgess/leadwithjoy.org/src/posts/weighted-cost-benefit-analysis.md

 For instance, if you take a weighted benefit of `80/100` and a cost of `20/100` you get a `60/100`.
 If costs and benefits are on different scales it makes getting a final score  messier and less obvious for everyone following along.

-The individual scores and scales for each cost and benefit can vary wildly from "yes/no", to t-shirt sizes, to 5-stars, or even counting the number of teams or customers impacted.
-Whatever you use, find a way to give it a number value and multiply it out to 100.
+The individual scores and scales for each cost and benefit can vary wildly from "yes / no", to t-shirt sizes, to 5-stars, or even counting the number of teams or customers impacted.

+Whatever you use, find a way to give it a numeric value between 1 and 100.

 > [!TIP] Formula for scaling scores to 100
-> To achieve equally distributed final scores than range from 0-100, use:
+> To achieve equally distributed final scores that range from 0-100, use:
 >
-> `scaled score` = `(score - 1) / (max score - 1) * 100`
+> `scaled score = (score - 1) / (max score - 1) * 100`

 When the formula is applied to team-submitted scores, the following are calculations for commonly used scales: